BobHanson/OCL-SwingJS/src/main/resources/_ES6/README.md

 InChI WASM code from InChI-SwingJS/docs/inchi

-Its content that cannot be included in google-compressor compiled packages.
+This is content that cannot be included in google-compressor compiled packages.